 Capsules: Administer with or without food.

 Delzicol: Swallow capsule whole with water; do not break, chew, crush, or cut.
-If a patient is unable to swallow the capsule, may open capsule and swallow capsule contents whole (do not cut, chew, break, or crush, or cut the contents).
+If a patient is unable to swallow the capsule, may open capsule and swallow capsule contents whole (do not cut, chew, break, or crush the contents).

 Pentasa: Swallow capsule whole; do not crush or chew; if a patient is unable to swallow the capsule, may open capsule and sprinkle the entire contents (controlled-release beads) onto yogurt or applesauce.

-Tablets: Swallow whole; do not break, chew, or crush.
+Tablets: Swallow whole; do not break, chew, cut, or crush.

 Asacol [Canadian product]: Administer with or without food.

 Asacol HD (product formulated without dibutyl phthalate [DBP]): Administer on an empty stomach (at least 1 hour before or 2 hours after a meal).

 Asacol HD (product formulated with DBP), Asacol 800 [Canadian product]: Administer with or without food.

 Mezavant [Canadian product]: Administer with a meal.